Users & Teams

 Section titled “When NOT to use them”- For

-autoAuthMiddlewaredeclaredaccess:array on each procedure; you don’t need to call into auth-backend at all.
+autoAuthMiddlewaredeclaredaccess:array on each procedure; you do not need to call into auth-backend at all.

 Deferred to v1.1